We hope to see you at some of our Christmas Services and wish you a Happy Christmas and a peaceful New Year.

 A Church near you gives details of Christmas Services at other churches which can be searched using your postcode.

-We have many enquiries about christenings, weddings, funerals, wedding blessings and so on.
-Often people ask the same question, ‘Can we have the service, even though we are not members of the church?’
-To which the answer is usually ‘Yes.’
-Because of the way the parish system works, if you are resident in our parish (and if you have had our Christmas card delivered to your door— you are) you are entitled to be baptised, married (for the ﬁrst time) or have your funeral in church.
-Even if you don’t live in the parish (and about a third of our congregation doesn’t) we would be very pleased to help you if we can.
+We get lots of enquiries about baptisms, weddings, and funerals, and are often asked, ‘Can we have the service, even though we are not members of the church?’
+The answer is usually, ‘Yes!’.
+If you live in our parish (and if you have had this delivered to your door – you do!) you can be baptised, married or have your funeral here.
+And even if you don’t live in the parish, please get in touch – often we are able to say ‘yes’ or to advise how we could say ‘yes’.